NicoBro01/TogetherForCharity/README.md

 3. Create a .env folder to insert: API Key of the deployer wallet, a blockchain explorer API Key, an RPC URL to connect to a blockchain node;

-4. Deploy: `yarn hardhat deploy --network` or `npm hardhat deploy --network` followed by the chosen network
+4. Deploy: `yarn hardhat deploy --network` or `npm hardhat deploy --network` followed by the chosen network name

 (In 'hardhat.config.js' and 'helper-hardhat-config.js' there are already Sepolia, Mumbai and Polygon network configurations; feel free to configure the network you want).